Gabe0214/hello-world/README.md

 tutorial

-Learning hoe to commit lol.
+Learning how to commit, lol.